We call the process of progressing through Solverboard 'Graduation': when you graduate an idea, it becomes a test, ready for testing and validation.

-You can either assess an idea on its own, or within a group of ideas that share common features, which is referred to as an Idea Cluster.
+You can either assess an idea on its own, or within a group of ideas that share common features, which is referred to as a Cluster.

 Anyone with the appropriate permissions (Innovation Manager, Platform Administrator) can review and assess an idea at any time.
 This might be triggered by: